digital-land/specification/content/field/address-text.md

 ---
 cardinality: '1'
 datatype: string
-description: 'Address as a single line of text, separated by commas'
+description: Address as a single line of text, separated by commas
 end-date: ''
 entry-date: ''
 field: address-text